tldr-pages/tldr/pages/linux/pkgadd.md

 # pkgadd

-> Add a package to a CRUX system
+> Add a package to a CRUX system.

-- install a local software package
+- Install a local software package:

 `pkgadd {{package-name}}`

-- update an already installed package from a local package
+- Update an already installed package from a local package:

 `pkgadd -u {{package-name}}`